Giov3ss/Devs-Connect/README.md

 ![Navigation bar](./documentation/navigation.png)

 ### Header
-- The header contain the hero-image of the site and a small box on the right inviting the user to join this club.
+- The header contain the hero-image of the site and a small box on the right inviting the user to join our club.
 ![Header](./documentation/header.png)

 ### About Section
-- The about section explain to the user more about this meetup club, for what purpose was created and show the main goal with users.
+- The about section explain to the user more about this meetup club, for what purpose was created and show the main goal with users which is to help new members in the area of ​​technology, also an opportunity to show your project, talk about new softwares and socialize.
 ![About](./documentation/about.png)

 ### Sign Up Newsletter Section
-- The newsletter section has a form to collect data for the user who wants to be part of the club and receive news updates and weekly newsletter about the world of technology by email.
+- The newsletter section has a form to collect data for the user who wants to be part of the club and receive new updates and weekly newsletter about the world of technology by email.
 ![sign up](./documentation/sign-up.png)

 ### Footer Section